Acceleratio/docs-sqlmanager/get-to-know-syskit-sql-manager/backstage-screen/subscriptions-and-alerts.md

 Alerts will be marked with the bell icon, while the scheduled subscriptions will have the open letter icon.
 Here you can:

 * create new subscription to schedule preferred reports
-* create new alerts for the selected SharePoint objects or best practices reports
+* create new alerts for your environment or best practices reports
 * change existing subscription or alert settings by clicking the __Edit__ button
 * __Delete__ previously created subscriptions and alerts
 * manually send specific subscription and alert if you click Send Email Now